A System-Level Analysis of Conference Peer Review: Institutional Memory

 Proposition~\ref{prop:threshold-policy} in part justifies our focus on threshold policies.
-For any monotone policy, Proposition~\ref{prop:de_facto} implies the existence of a threshold best response for the author, and thus, Proposition~\ref{prop:threshold-policy} implies the existence of a threshold policy for which the author best-responds in the same way.
-Thus, assuming that authors break ties in favor of using threshold strategies, any conference quality that can be achieved with a monotone policy can be achieved with a threshold acceptance policy.
+For any monotone policy, Proposition~\ref{prop:de_facto} implies the existence of a symmetric equilibrium where authors play a threshold strategy, and thus, Proposition~\ref{prop:threshold-policy} implies the existence of a threshold policy for which the author best-responds in the same way. \fangcomment{We need to say the threshold in \cref{prop:de_facto} are in $\mathcal{C}$ \cref{def:candidate_threshold}.} \yzcomment{Do we have a proof relying on this?}\fangcomment{This paragraph suggests we may use threshold acceptance policy to replace any monotone policy.
+However, under \cref{prop:de_facto} there may be some monotone policy whose threshold equilibrium is not in $\mathcal{C}$.} Thus, assuming that authors break ties in favor of using threshold strategies, any conference quality that can be achieved with a monotone policy can be achieved with a threshold acceptance policy.
 Interestingly, it does not follow that the QB-tradeoff for threshold policies weakly dominates that of all monotone acceptance policies, as we will show in \cref{sec:testing_tradeoff}.

-While Proposition~\ref{prop:threshold-policy} implies the existence of an acceptance threshold $\tau$ inducing the desired submission threshold $\theta$, these two thresholds will typically be different.
-The threshold $\tau$ can be interpreted as the ``declared'' quality goal of the conference, attained in isolation. $\theta$ is the actual quality of the conference, taking into consideration resubmissions and reviewing noise.
-The difference is a key concept we study, and term the ``resubmission gap''.
+While Proposition~\ref{prop:threshold-policy} implies the existence of an acceptance threshold $\tau$ inducing the desired submission threshold $\theta$, these two thresholds will typically be different. {Indeed, the difference is exactly the resubmission gap we defined in \cref{def:resubmission-gap}, and which is one of our central quantities of interest.}

-\begin{definition}[Resubmission Gap] Consider a memoryless conference with a non-trivial threshold acceptance policy $\ACCMAP[\tau,r]$, and a noiseless author.
-Let $\theta$ be the smallest de facto threshold in response to $\ACCMAP[\tau,r]$.

-The difference between the acceptance threshold $\tau$ and $\theta$ is called the \emph{resubmission gap}.\footnote{The name reflects that there is a gap between the ``stated'' and ``de facto'' quality of accepted papers, caused by the fact that authors are free to resubmit papers.} \end{definition}